Bagepalli CDM Reforestation Programme

 Climate Change has a significant impact on agricultural activities in semi-arid drought prone regions.
 With scanty, erratic and spatial rainfall, field crops fail.
 From the mid 1990's we suggested that Member Coolie families plant fruit and fodder trees on their scattered rain fed holdings and switch from risky, rainfall dependent field crops, to more hardy tree crops that do not need timely rains.

 For 13 years, from 1996 to 2008, they put aside small patches of their land to plant tamarind and mango saplings.
 Except for technical assistance to procure good saplings, ADATS did not have the money to help with anything material.
 Project implementation was self-financed by 1,296 participating farmer families from 155 villages.
-With their own resources, they planted a total of 73,853 saplings, but the survival rate was modest at 44%.
+With their own resources, they planted a total of 73,853 saplings, but the survival rate was very low at 30%.

 Growing farmer friendly fruit, fodder, fuel and manure trees on parched lands was a painstaking and challenging task that Coolie Sangha families took up with passion and enthusiasm.
 During the September rains every year, they dug 1 cubic metre pits and filled them with sand, red earth and manure.
 They planted Mango, Cashew, Silver Oak, Tamarind, Jamun and other saplings of their choice, and tied thorny branches to protect against grazing.
 Every year they replaced saplings that had died in the summer heat and undertook fresh planting.